simoncblyth/opticks/notes/issues/ggeo-id-for-transform-access.rst

 ------------

 * need an identifier to facilitate accessing global transforms of any volume.
-* this is to provide instance "cathode" frame local positions for hits without doubling the photon 4x4 for the locals
+* this is to provide instance "sensor" frame local positions for hits without doubling the photon 4x4 for the locals

   * instead label geometry with a ggeo_id that allows to access the transform (and its inverse)